Simar-malhotra09/docs/README.md

 6. [DefectTrack: real-time defect tracking in in-situ TEM](https://pmc.ncbi.nlm.nih.gov/articles/PMC9489724/) – [PAPER]
 7. [STEM image analysis with deep learning](https://arxiv.org/pdf/2206.04272) – [PAPER] CNNs for identifying sulfur vacancies & MoS₂ polymorphs.

+## Books
+1. [manazuru by Hiromi Kawakami](https://en.wikipedia.org/wiki/Manazuru_(novel))- 2006.
+Hiromi Kawakami is simply her (yet again).
+I had only read some of her shorter works like [Parade](https://www.amazon.com/Parade-Folktale-Hiromi-Kawakami/dp/1593765800) before this, and found them unusual yet interesting, but Manazuru helped me better understand and appreciate her style.
+I love books that disregard traditional grammatical rules — one example would be Infinite Jest by DFW — and the sparing use of quotation marks in Manazuru was a great touch, in my opinion.

 ## Video Essays
 1. [Fukushima - The Dirty Truth about Japan's Nuclear Nightmare | Investigate Asia](https://www.youtube.com/watch?v=13b2TVom5gc&ab_channel=InvestigateAsia)- I've always been curious in knowing more about fukushima and this scratches all my itches.